Skip to Content

 When I go on a longer trip, I usually bring a few extra items of clothing so that I’ll have options.
 For a weekend trip, you probably won’t have a ton of space in your bag.
 So you’ll need to think about your specific plans and make sure that you have the right outfits packing all of your plans.

 If you don’t have plans that require a dressier outfit, consider bringing things in neutral colors so you can mix and match outfits.
-A pair of jeans can also be worn more than once if necessary so you have more options.
+A pair of jeans can also be worn more than once if necessary, giving you more options.

 Toiletry refillable bottles in front of globe